Eigenvalues, eigenvector-overlaps, and regularized Fuglede-Kadison determinant of the non-Hermitian matrix-valued Brownian motion: Abstract

 \section{Abstract}

 The non-Hermitian matrix-valued Brownian motion is the stochastic process of a random matrix whose entries are given by independent complex Brownian motions.
 The bi-orthogonality relation is imposed between the right and the left eigenvector processes, which allows for their scale transformations with an invariant eigenvalue process.
 The eigenvector-overlap process is a Hermitian matrix-valued process, each element of which is given by a product of an overlap of right eigenvectors and that of left eigenvectors.
-We derive a set of stochastic differential equations for the coupled system of the eigenvalue process and the eigenvector-overlap process and prove the scale-transformation invariance of the system.
+We derive a set of stochastic differential equations (SDEs) for the coupled system of the eigenvalue process and the eigenvector-overlap process and prove the scale-transformation invariance of the obtained SDE system.
 The Fuglede--Kadison (FK) determinant associated with the present matrix-valued process is regularized by introducing an auxiliary complex variable.
-This variable is necessary to give the stochastic partial differential equations (SPDEs) for the time-dependent random field determined by the regularized FK determinant and for its logarithmic variation.
-Time-dependent point process of eigenvalues and its variation weighted by the diagonal elements of the eigenvector-overlap process are related to the derivatives of the logarithmic random-field of the regularized FK determinant.
-From the SPDEs a system of PDEs for the density functions of these two types of time-dependent point processes are obtained.
+This variable is necessary to give the stochastic partial differential equations (SPDEs) for the time-dependent random field defined by the regularized FK determinant and for its squared and logarithmic variations.
+Time-dependent point process of eigenvalues and its variation weighted by the diagonal elements of the eigenvector-overlap process are related to the derivatives of the logarithmic regularized FK-determinant random-field.
+We also discuss the PDEs obtained by averaging the SPDEs.

 0.2cm